tennisleng/tennisleng/README.md

 ## 💡 Fun Facts

+- Passionate about robotics and VR applications
+- Love building projects that bridge hardware and software
 - Always exploring new technologies and frameworks
-- Passionate about clean code and best practices
-- Love building projects that solve real-world problems
+- Interested in AI/ML applications in gaming and creative tools

 ---